waynodiablo/Oystercard/individual_challenges/README.md

 You can message your coach on Slack and ask for a code review of one of your repos anytime you like.

-### Tech test repo checklist

-Use this [tech test checklist](https://github.com/makersacademy/jobhunters/blob/master/tech_tests_how_to_succeed.md) while you're writing your code.
-And use it when doing pair reviews at the end of each day.

 ### Language

 You can use Ruby or JavaScript for any of the challenges.